 “Whether or not I like you has nothing to do with it.
 If I had work the next morning, there’s no way I would be out in the middle of the night with you.”

 “But I remember it all, even if you don’t!”
-The desperation of Sano’s confusion was calming, and doubt seemed ready to creep in.
+The desperation of Sano’s confusion was beginning to calm, and doubt seemed ready to creep in.
 “How could I remember all that if it didn’t really happen?”

 “Sake?” suggested Saitou mildly.

 “Well,” admitted Sano, his gaze shifting back and forth between the silver view and Saitou’s face, “it was also a test.”

 “A test?”
 Saitou still did not look at him; however much he did or didn’t appreciate the breathtaking scene, he certainly was observing it meticulously — that or lost in thoughts of his own, perhaps entirely unrelated to the situation.

 “I heard somewhere that sometimes guys get turned into wolves under the full moon…” Sano cleared his throat.
 “I thought maybe it might work backwards too.”
 Even from this angle he could see Saitou’s raised eyebrow.
 “I mean, turn a wolf into a real guy.
 Who likes to spend time with his boyfriend sometimes.
 You know?”